resilient-tech/sync-customizations/README.md

 Ensure that this app is installed and the customizations directory is present.
 Customizations should get synced automatically during DB migration.

+### Sponsors

+Special thanks to @filtersource and @rtCamp for sponsoring the development of this app!

 ### License

 MIT